jreisinger/docs/data/notes/Go/pointers.md

 Since methods often need to modify their receiver, pointer receivers are more common than value receivers.

+In general, all methods on a given type should have either value or pointer receivers, but not a mixture of both.

 # Sources

 * Learning Go, 2021